 This Week at Montaluce

-Saturday – Lunch Service from 11am-2pm (Closed early for Private Wedding) Tasting Room open from 11am – 4pm (Closed early for Private Wedding)
+Saturday – Lunch Service: 11am-3pm (Last seating at 2pm for Private Wedding) Tasting Room open from 11am – 4pm (Last Tasting at 4pm for Private Wedding)

-For any and all food service in the Le Vigne Restaurant, call 706.867.4060 as reservations are required.
+For any food service in the Le Vigne Restaurant, call 706.867.4060 as reservations are required.

 Born and raised west of Sydney, Australia in the beautiful Blue Mountains, he only found his passion for wine while living and working on a Whitsunday Island in the Great Barrier Reef after graduating High School.